bitwarden/help/_articles/login-with-sso/deploy-key-connector.md

 Now that Key Connector is [fully configured](#configure-key-connector) and you have a [Key Connector-enabled license](#obtain-a-new-license), complete the following steps:

-1. Update your self-hosted Bitwarden installation in order to apply the configuration changes:
+1. Restart your self-hosted Bitwarden installation in order to apply the configuration changes:

    ```
-   ./bitwarden.sh update
+   ./bitwarden.sh restart
    ```
 2. Log in to your self-hosted Bitwarden as an **Organization Owner** and navigate to the Organization **Settings** &rarr; **Subscription** screen.
 3. Select the **Update License** button and upload the Key Connector-enabled license [retrieved in an earlier step](#obtain-new-license-file):